If you have a question that is not listed - let us know!

 To be eligible for a Berkley Public Library card, you must live, work, or own property in Berkley.
 Stop by the Circulation Desk and present valid ID to get your card.
 Children under 18 must fill out an application, and a parent or legal guardian must be present to provide valid ID and sign the application.
 If you are not a resident of Berkley, you must visit your home library to obtain a card.

 Berkley residents may check out up to 100 items.
-Residents of other communities may have up to ten items checked out at one time.
+Residents of other communities may check out up to 20 items from this library.

 If you have a valid library card, books that are checked out or that the library does not own can be requested through our inter-library loan service.
 The item will be delivered to the Berkley Library for you to pick up.
 You can either ask a librarian to do it or do it yourself.
-Please check the iBistro Catalog first.
-If you do not find it in iBistro, try MelCat, the statewide library catalog and delivery service.
-MelCat is available to Berkley card holders only.
+Please check the library's catalog first.
+If you do not find it in the catalog, try MeLCat, the statewide library catalog and delivery service.

 Yes.
 Faxes are $1.00 per page to send or receive.
 To receive a fax, have it sent to (248) 658-3441 and pick it up at the Circulation Desk.
 To send a fax, ask a member of the circulation staff for help.

-Donations of books, video tapes, DVDs, CDs, and audio books are gratefully accepted.
+Donations of books, DVDs, CDs, and audiobooks are gratefully accepted.
 The library accepts recent items that are in good condition.
 Items that cannot be used at the library will be donated to the Friends of the Library for their booksales.
 The library does not accept textbooks, Readers Digest condensed books, old encyclopedias, or books that are dusty, musty, dirty, or in poor condition.
 You may bring the items to the front desk or notify the staff if you have a number of boxes.
+A receipt can be provided for tax purposes.

 No. The library does not have a notary service.